 Here is a template you can use for creating this spreadsheet.
 The import spreadsheet does not need to follow this format (columns may be in any order), though all columns do require a title.

-Additionally you can Create IP Variants via CSV import.
+Additionally you can Create IP Variants via CSV import while importing bundle or assembly information.
 By checking the box for "Create IP Variants for non-existing components", additional (optional) fields will appear to add more information on IP Variants including:

 - IP Variant Title.

 - IP Variant Cost Price.